 A: As we have just discussed, air bubbles can occur when air enters the system on the suction side of your pool system.
 It is quite a common experience when you open your pool at the beginning of the season.
 You will usually see the air bubbles shooting out of the return jets.

-There are three places where this air may enter your system, firstly the skimmer, as described above it is important that your water level is at least have way up your skimmer to prevent air being sucked in.
+There are three places where this air may enter your system, firstly the skimmer, as described above it is important that your water level is at least have way up your skimmer to prevent air from being sucked in.

 Check the weir to see if it is jammed, it is used to regulate water flow as well as preventing large debris from entering your skimmer, not everyone has one.